Team-Resurgent/ModxoLegacyLCD/ArdruinoProMicro/README.md

-# ModxoSpi2Par for Ardruino Pro Micro
+# Modxo Spi2Par / I2c2Par for Ardruino Pro Micro

 ## What is it?
 This is based off of Ryzee's spi2par project and is adapted for use with Modxo.